 Create clear, convincing and memorable business communications targeted at diverse audiences.
 Practise writing persuasively, clearly and concisely, and learn communications etiquette important to your success and effectiveness in the workplace.

-Apply the writing strategies you learn in class in weekly take-home assignments.
-While in class, you’re encouraged to share your homework, contribute to class discussions and participate in group work.
+Apply the writing strategies you learn throughout the course.
+Each week, you’re encouraged to share your homework, contribute to class discussions and participate in group work.

 Week 1: The Business Case for Writing Well